LourensWalters/cor_art_dis/battery_island/README.md

 * Calculater accuracy of result.
 * Report results.

 There are various Jupyter notebooks in the notebook directory, that visualise results and can be used to run all of the data transformation and model building manually.

+Please let me know if you struggle to get the code work, I will try my best to assist you to get it up and running.

+I did install CUDA on my system, and do have an NVIDIA card.
+You can run the code without this, and you can also adapt it to run on GoogleCloud API, but I have not done so yet.
+Feel free to implement this though!
+Let me know if you need help on this.

 ## Background